identor/identor.github.io/_posts/2016-12-29-first-post.markdown

 Recently migrated this website to jekyll.

-This is the first post in this blog, will be some more posts in a bit.
+This is the first post in this blog, will be writting some more posts in a bit.